The Stuff Nightmares are Made of

 “No,” Nour replied, “I actually can’t believe he’s doing this to me!
 How did you find out?
 Did he tell you?”

 “No, I heard him talk to someone over the phone.
 I heard him say he’s going to take you to the Shmemis castle, to the same spot where he proposed to you, to serve you with divorce papers.
 You’re sure there’s nothing you can do to make him change his mind?
-Come on, you must have had an inkling ...Read more
+Come on, you must have had ...Read more

 Absent Figure